ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 *repeat (Integer)* is the number of times a player will go over the slider.
 A value of 1 will not repeat, 2 will repeat once, 3 twice, and so on.

-*pixelLength (Float)* is the length of the slider along the path of the described curve.
+*pixelLength (Double)* is the length of the slider along the path of the described curve.
 If the length is greater than that of the described curve, the slider will continue in a straight line.

 *edgeHitsounds (hitSound|...)* is a `|`-separated list of hitSounds to apply to the circles of the slider.
 The values are the same as those for Hit Circle hitSounds.